Monday, May 23, 2011

 Over on the Catholic Answers apologetics forum, a participant rhetorically asked if "Luther thought his reformation effective."
-Then a link to a pro-Romanist blog is given which cites extensively from Henry O'Connor, S.J.: Luther's Own Statements Concerning His Teaching and Its Results (New York: Benzinger Brothers, 1884, second edition).
+Then a link to a pro-Roman Catholic blog was given which cites extensively from Henry O'Connor, S.J.: Luther's Own Statements Concerning His Teaching and Its Results (New York: Benzinger Brothers, 1884, second edition).
 O'Connor's little book is a complete vilification of Luther from the first to last page (see my review here).

 Luther: the world grows every day the worse for this teaching; and the misery of it is, that men are nowadays more covetous, more hard-hearted, more corrupt, more licentious, and more wicked, than of old under the Papacy

 Luther: Our evangels are now sevenfold more wicked than they were before

 Luther: People are Worse Than They Were Under The Papacy

 Luther: The Gospel Made Things Worse Than Before